Traditionalism (Islam in Indonesia)

-In the context of Muslim society in Indonesia, Traditionalism or traditionalist Islam refers to a religious strand which puts emphasis on preserving traditionally established local rituals and scholarship.
-Traditionalist Muslims refer to themselves as ahlusunnah wal jamaah or aswaja.
-Traditionalism is often contrasted with modernism, which is inspired by modernity and rationalism.
+In the context of Muslim society in Indonesia, traditionalism or traditionalist Islam refers to a religious strand which puts emphasis on preserving traditionally established local rituals and scholarship.
+Traditionalist Muslims refer to themselves as ahlussunnah wal-jamā'ah or aswaja.
+Traditionalism is often contrasted with the modernist strand, which is inspired by modernity and rationalism.
 Traditionalism has been the most adhered Muslim religious orientation in the history of contemporary Muslim Indonesia.
 The extent of traditionalism widely overlaps with the influence of a socio-religious organization Nahdlatul Ulama, the biggest Muslim organization in Indonesia.
 Traditionalism is also a critical element within the Muslim intellectual movement known as Islam Nusantara.

 Usage of the term

 The division between "traditionalism" and "modernism" is widely used by both Indonesians and foreign academics to describe the chasm which has been existed among the contemporary Muslim society in Indonesia.
 Previously, Muslim society in Java in particular was analyzed through the division of abangan, santri and priyayi popularized by an anthropologist Clifford Geertz based on communal identity.
 However, this division has already been considered obsolete.
 Greg Barton of Monash University states that since the 1950s and 1960s, Indonesian society could be reasonably described based on the traditionalist-modernist dualism.